 For the best results, your cannabis needs the following nutrient ratios:

 Where is this information?
 Most nutrient bottles display 3 numbers, often called N-P-K, which stands for Nitrogen, Phosphorus and Potassium.
 Also, ensure that you get a set of nutrients that is made for your growing medium.
 If you’re growing in soil, get nutrients designed for soil.
 If you’re growing without soil (such as in a soilless medium or in water), you need to make sure you get nutrients designed for hydroponics.
+Alternative techniques for growing plants such as hydroponics are now becoming popular.

 We personally recommend Fox Farm Hydroponic Nutrient Trio with your hydroponic grow, and Biocanna line for your soil grow.
 This set of nutrients has everything your marijuana needs; you can follow the instructions exactly (that come with the nutrients).